 I use a Ruroc Snowboarding Helmet in the winter time for the primary reason of keeping my face warm.
 Even a basic full face helmet on Amazon or somewhere would is recommended for northern fall and winter riders.
 Nothing is worse than having a cold face while riding.
 Visibility in the Ruroc is good and the googles do not fog.

-A full face helmet can be a little over the top and I honestly only wear them in the cold weather.
-Another thing I like about them however is the fact that goggles are built in.
-It doesn’t matter what season it is.
-You need to protect your eyes while riding.
+The best Onewheel helmet is one that is comfortable and protects your head.
 The winter is extremely cold.
 The summer has tons of gnats and mosquitos out.
-Getting a stick or bug in the eye is awful.
+Getting a stick or a bug in the eye is awful.
 If you are group riding, dirt from the leading riders can get in your eyes.
 Built in eye protection from a full faced helmet is a benefit.

 Armored Jackets with Built-in Padding